mmistakes/made-mistakes-jekyll/_posts/2013-02-13-madewithpaper-drawing-guide.md

 <figure>
     <img src="{{ site.url }}/images/girl-madewithpaper-in-progress.jpg" alt="Screenshot of an in progress Paper by 53 drawing" />
+    <figcaption>Face study using watercolor and some default colors.</figcaption>
 </figure>

 ## Watercolor without Water

-If you ask me, this tool is what sets Paper by 53 apart from all the other iPad drawing apps like Procreate and Sketchbook Pro.
+If you ask me, this tool is what sets Paper by 53 apart from all the other iPad drawing apps like *Procreate* and *Sketchbook Pro*.
 I use the watercolor brush in two ways... well maybe three.

 1. When crisp edges aren't a concern, I'll block in color quickly with the watercolor brush.
 I achieve continuous tones by painting slowly and never removing the stylus (or my finger) from the screen.
 If I want to create a smooth gradation in color I move the brush progressively faster to fade it out.
 2. Brightening existing areas is easily achieved with the watercolor brush.
 Mix enough white into a color and the brush can be used to lighten.
 This technique is perfect for adding highlights or correcting mistakes when an eraser's edges might be too harsh.
 When working with white my general rule of thumb is to move fast.
 If you stick around in one location too long it'll lighten too fast.
 The same is true when using full black...